smcclain56/priority-queue/README.md

 - getPriority(int element) - return the priority for an existing element in the queue
 - isPresent(int element) - returns true if an element exists in the queue and false otherwise

+# How to use
+Update the code in the driver class to use the priority queue.
+First start by initializing a new priority queue and adding Pair elements using the push method.
+The current driver class then prints out the min heap and the map to ensure correctness.
+It then changes the priority of two of the elements using the changePriority method and prints out the final state of the min heap and map.

 # Credits
 My professor, America Chambers, wrote the Pair class and gave it to me as starter code for this assignment.
 This was also a pair programming assignment in which I worked with my classmate, Gennie Cheatham.